Camp Harmony (New Year’s camp)

 You never know what will happen, it all depends on who shows up.
 Will it be you?

 The Venue: Camp Newman is nestled in the hills between Santa Rosa and Calistoga in the shade of redwoods.
-Newly rebuilt since the 2017 Tubbs fire, facilities include a modern spacious dining hall, a Community Center with wooden dance floor, and The Lodge with a central fireplace room.
-There are additional spaces for concerts, Arts & Crafts, workshops and jamming.
-Buildings are centrally grouped and ADA accessible; we will be providing a van to transport you and your instruments around the camp.
+Newly rebuilt facilities include a spacious dining hall, a Community Center with wooden dance floor, and The Lodge with a central fireplace room.
+There are additional spaces for concerts, workshops and jamming.
+A Camp Harmony site map is here.
+Buildings are centrally grouped and ADA accessible.
+We provide a shuttle van to transport campers and your instruments around camp.

 Housing: Camp Newman offers several housing options, and rates are set accordingly.
-This location is remote from any off-site lodging, and no drop-in or day use registration wass offered this year.
-The online registration form provided space to explain any accessibility needs.
+Housing is assigned on a first-come basis.
+This year’s rates are here.
+The online registration form provides space to explain any accessibility needs.
 Campers should bring bedding (sheets & blankets or sleeping bag, pillow, etc).
-Camp Newman provided linens (fitted and top sheet, pillowcase, pillow, blanket and towel) for an additional $25.
+As an alternative, Camp Newman provides linens (fitted and top sheet, pillowcase, pillow, blanket and towel) for an additional fee.

 • Economy cabins have four sets of bunk beds, indoor heating and bathroom.
 No one will be placed in an upper bunk unless they ask for one.